earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

     </figcaption>
 </figure>

+### Step 4: View Results & Select Data to Order / Download

 * Finally click on the Results tab.
 Here you see all of the scenes available for "order" from the website that cover our study area.
 * Notice that you can click on the icons below the scene to see the scene itself rendered on the map and to see the footprint (or extent) of the scene relative to our study area.
 * Pick a scene that is
-  * closest to the pre-fire date (July 10 2016) and also that has the least amount of cloud cover close to our study area.
+  * closest to the pre-fire date (July 10 2016) and also that has the least amount of cloud cover close to your study area.

-#### Order your data
+#### Step 5: Order your data

 * Click the <i class="fa fa-shopping-cart" aria-hidden="true"></i>
 shopping cart icon to add the data to your cart.
 * Click on "item basket" in the upper right hand corner of your browser to see what you have ordered.
 * Click on <kbd>Proceed to Checkout</kbd>
 * Then finally, click on <kbd>Submit Order </kbd>

-<i fa fa-star></i>**IMPORTANT:** It will take a few days for the link that you can use to download your
+<i class="fa fa-star" aria-hidden="true"></i>**IMPORTANT:** It will take a few days for the link that you can use to download your
 data to be emailed to your account.
 Order now!
 {: .notice--success}

-In this case, I downloaded a scene very close to Julian day 189.
+## Explore Newly Downloaded Data

+In this case, you want to download a scene very close to Julian day 189.
+An example of what the data look like is below.
+Notice that the spatial extent of the data that you download from Earth Explorer is much broader than the data that you worked with for your homework last week.
+The extents are different because your instructor cropped the class data to make is easier to work with!